rai-kmccarty/docs/articles/applications/application-grant-types.md

 OAuth 2.0 supports several types of grants, which are methods by which you can gain Access Tokens (string values that represent the permissions granted).
 Different grant types allow different types of access, and based on the needs of your app, some grant types are more appropriate than others.
 Auth0 allows you to indicate which sets of permissions are appropriate based on the `grant_type` property.

 ::: note
-Not sure which non-legacy grant type is appropriate for your use case?
+Not sure which grant type is appropriate for your use case?
 Refer to [Which OAuth 2.0 flow should I use?](/api-auth/which-oauth-flow-to-use) for help.
 :::

 ## Grant Types Available